davidrobles/davidrobles.github.io/_posts/2014-06-05-estimating-pi-using-monte-carlo-simulation.md

 multiple computational trials driven by random sampling to approximate the optimal solution.
 Each trial is called a **simulation**, which is a random realization of the model for a given set of parameters.
-Because each simulation is powered by random numbers, the results are often noisy, and is usually necessary to run thousands of simulations in order to approximate the optimal solution.
+Because each simulation is powered by random numbers the results tend to be noisy, and is often necessary to run thousands of simulations in order to approximate the optimal solution.